liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/05-managing-liferay-maven-projects.markdown

 `[USER_HOME]/.m2/settings.xml` file.

-You only need to configure a repository server if you're sharing artifacts (e.g., Liferay artifacts and/or your plugins) with others.
+You only need to configure a repository server if you're sharing artifacts (e.g., Liferay artifacts and/or your modules) with others.
 If you're automatically installing Liferay artifacts from the Central/Liferay Repository and aren't interested in sharing artifacts, you don't need a repository server specified in your Maven settings.
 You can find out more about installing